 “What if I told you that birds were already circling high up in the sky when our machines were still finishing their work?
 It took us 4 years to create this brand-new archipelago and even before the machines were taken back to shore, birds and fish had already started to colonize the place.
 They couldn’t wait for us to leave.
-An island in the middle of nowhere with lots of food – perfect for birds.”
+An island in the middle of nowhere with lots of food – perfect for birds.” – quote from our guide, one of Marker Wadden founders.

 Welcome to Marker Wadden, indeed the newest piece of land in the Netherlands.
 The Dutch are famous for fighting against the water and creating new land instead (that started hundreds of years ago) and these 1000 hectares of land in the middle of the large Marker Lake is the most recent example.